 So the countdown is on until the day of our big move and we are preparing every day.
 Today I cleaned out the cupboards and freezer and washed all of my dry foods containers.
 Also went through and got rid of a ton of plastic food containers that didn’t have lids.
 Now onto the next item of business….

-But one thing that we don’t have to worry about anymore is keeping the kids busy on our trip.
+One thing that we don’t have to worry about anymore is keeping the kids busy on our trip.
 It’s crazy how road trips have changed from when I was a kid!
 Holy cow!
 My parents never went out of state, we usually just stuck within a 1-2 hour radius from our house and I still remember being BORED to tears!Our kids are spoiled, but they’ve also been across so much more territory than I ever did as a child.
 We’ve driven from California to Alaska.
 From Alaska to Ohio and from Ohio to Utah (twice) on top of trips to Niagara Falls, Pennsylvania, etc. So I guess a bit of extra effort is required since we drag our kids all over the country!
 With a portable DVD player, books on tape, a new DS (ugh…yes, we caved and finally let our children get one to share on the trip), toys, new chapter books, and these new travel binders that I made, I think they will have fun!

 The boys’ binders are identical.
 Kaylee’s is a scaled down version with lots of coloring pages and stickers instead of educational worksheets.